 - 1. This table applies when CKEn 1 was HIGH and CKEn is HIGH and after ^tXSNR has been met (if the previous state was self refresh). - 2.
 This table is bank-specific, except where noted (the current state is for a specific bank and the commands shown are those allowed to be issued to that bank when in that state).
 Exceptions are covered in the notes below. - 3.
 Current state definitions:

-Idle: The bank has been precharged, ^tRP has been met, and any READ burst is complete.
+The bank has been precharged, ^tRP has been met, and any READ burst is comactive: accesses and no register accesses are in progress.